coleifer/unqlite-python/docs/quickstart.rst

 Document store features
 -----------------------

 In my opinion the most interesting feature of UnQLite is its JSON document store.
-The `Jx9 scripting language <http://unqlite.org/jx9.html>`_ is used to interact with the document store, and it is a wacky mix of C, JavaScript and maybe even PHP.
+The `Jx9 scripting language <http://unqlite.org/jx9.html>`_ is used to interact with the document store, and it is a wacky mix of C, JavaScript and PHP.

 Interacting with the document store basically consists of creating a Jx9 script (you might think of it as an imperative SQL query), compiling it, and then executing it.